 South West London has plenty of trendy nightlife options to choose from, especially in areas like Clapham and Brixton that are just a short journey away from Kingston.

-Clapham boasts drinking destinations such as The Loft and Sugar Cane, where you’re guaranteed to find the cool kids sipping a cocktail to an eclectic playlist.
+Clapham boasts drinking destinations such as Sugar Cane, where you’re guaranteed to find the cool kids sipping a cocktail to an eclectic playlist.

 Sugar Cane: has a slightly different vibe, offering a bit of tiki sunshine on even the greyest of London days.
 The fabulous selection of cocktails and tacky-chic décor are offset by an amazing mix of music, with everything from hip-hop, jazz, and funk to old school classics.